dmbarbour/glas/docs/GlasObject.md

         Single              Array | Binary | Node(k-1)
         Many                Size .
 (LDigits(k) ++ (Rope(k+1) ++ RDigits(k)))

 This structure represents a 2-3 finger-tree rope, where '2-3' refers to the size of internal nodes.
-It is possible that wider nodes and more digits would offer superior performance.
-In any case, the finger-tree rope is effective for many use cases for larger lists.
+It is possible that wider nodes and more digits would offer superior performance, but most gains will likely be due to favoring larger binary or array fragments.

-The ability to force a sublist into a flat array or binary is also useful.

 ### Glob Headers

-Headers can be directly encoded as part of a glob value then bypassed via 'accessor'.
-Alternatively, it could be encoded as an annotation.
-However, these options make it difficult to reason locally about whether the header is referenced externally and must be preserved by tools.

-An alternative is to use a simple convention where a glob binary that starts with an internal reference (0x88 (offset)) is leaving space for the header.
-Usually 0x88 supports structure sharing, but this wouldn't normally apply to the root element of the glob binary.
+As a simple convention, a glob binary that starts with an internal reference (0x88) is considered to have a header.
+The header should also be glas data, typically a record of form `(field1:Value1, field2:Value2, ...)`.

         0x88 (offset to data) (header) (data)

-A header value might, by convention, be a record of form `(field1:Value1, field2:Value2, ...)` with ad-hoc symbolic labels as header fields.

-The difference between a header and annotations is scope.
-The header should describe the glob binary as a whole rather than any specific data within.
-This could include version info, cryptographic signatures for trust, etc..
+A header can be considered an annotation for the glob binary as a whole.
+Potential use cases include adding provenance metadata, glob extension or version information, or entropy for a convergence secret.

+### Deduplication and Convergence Secret

+It is possible for a glas system to 'compress' data by generating the same glob binaries, with the same secure hash.
+This is mostly a good thing, but there are subtle attacks and side-channels.
+These attacks can be greatly mitigated via controlled introduction of entropy, e.g. [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/latest/convergence-secret.html).

 ### Shared Dictionary